 With connection established, now we can import the graphson

 data in the database.
 You can also refer to my Github repo where I have used the raw data from the web to generate the edges and vertices for all Marvel characters.
 The raw data which is in csv format has some repetitive connections.
 The repo code ensures that there are no duplicate connections.
-You can also refer the code if you plan to connect and play with TinkerPop graph database.
-Running the code and setting up the database will be a bit time consuming, so I would suggest to download the mcu.json
+You can also refer to the code if you plan to connect and play with TinkerPop graph database.
+Running the code and setting up the database will be a bit time-consuming, so I would suggest to download the mcu.json

 The data file which you downloaded from the repo mcu.json